Last update: 12.07.2018

 How to get it

-You can get the app from their website.
-Once you’re on it, just click the “Get CyberGhost button”.
+As is usual with most pieces of software, you can get the GyberGhost app from their website.
+Once you’re on it, just click the “Get CyberGhost VPN” button.
 You’ll be asked to choose one of several (very reasonable) pricing plans, enter an e-mail address, and pay using one of their several payment options.
 Then you can go ahead and download the app.

 How to install it